mezhanglei/react-easy-formcore/README.md

 [![](https://img.shields.io/badge/version-6.0.11-green)](https://www.npmjs.com/package/react-easy-formcore)

+> The project has been migrated to [@simpleform/form](https://github.com/mezhanglei/simpleform), this repository is deprecated.

 # Introduction?

 Lightweight form container two-way binding component that automatically handles the `value` (or other) and `onChange` of the control to complete the display and update of the form values.
 Other operations can be implemented through the methods provided by the injected `FormStore` instance.